Is A Nut Tree For You?

 Available Now

-Supplied as a containerised tree pruned to approximately 3-4 ft (90-120cm) tall including pot.
+Supplied as a bare root tree pruned to approximately 3 - 4 feet tall (90 - 120 cm) tall including roots.